 TFD/M is an extension of TFD supporting semantic attachments.
-Since the internal representation of TFD is significantly different from PDDL, enabling both the planner and the "modules" to access and manipulate the planning states is not trivial.
+Since (in contrast to FF) the internal representation of TFD is significantly different from PDDL, enabling both the planner and the "modules" to access and manipulate the planning states is not trivial.
 The most significant extensions to TFD occur in the translation and search phases, which we will describe in the following.